ghostperformance/op1/README.md

 **OpenPilot 0.8.5**

+**Join the discussion here https://discord.gg/75bQaePM**

 **This fork is community supported we appreciate all help!
 Too get involved join https://discord.gg/75bQaePM on discord.**

+**Submit issues on the issues page in a detailed report on GitHub or for quick help post here in issues channel.  https://discord.gg/75bQaePM**

 **This fork has full long control for all HKG and Harnessless for older 2015 & 2016 Genesis G80 without any radar harness mod.
 All other cars should require scc to be moved to bus 2 from bus 0 for full long control.
 Test out HKG Long even if you don't have a harness.
 It might work and let me know if it works and your car isn't on this list.**